chompff/tenderforce/src/blog/README.md

 # Blog Structure

-This folder will contain markdown-based blog posts for Tenderforce.
+This folder will contain markdown-based blog posts for EED TOOL.

 ## Structure